FAQ

 Why use a washing net?

-If you wash your underwear with the rest of your clothes, zips, buttons or other items on your clothes may damage your panties during the wash.
+If you wash your lingerie with the rest of your laundry, zippers, buttons and other items on your clothes may damage your panties during washing.
+Make sure you don't put too much in the same net, as this will prevent the laundry from mixing properly.

 The tumble dryer deteriorates the delicate textile fibres, damages the elastics and irreparably damages the waterproof fabric of the panties.